1. Home

 If you’ve had experience in a retail or outpatient setting, you would have encountered insurance issues many times.
 For many medications that aren’t in a patient’s formulary or are a new medication on the market, many insurance companies will kick back a pharmacy claim requiring a so-called “prior authorization.”
 A pharmacist can play a role here by using their clinical knowledge to determine if a specific medication can be authorized for use in a patient.

 With knowledge of medications and proper training in insurance, a pharmacist can help speed up the process of getting a medication to a patient.
-Depending on the company, this position could be a remote pharmacist position, as a secure connection to the health records and insurance database may be all that is needed.
+Depending on the company, this position could be a remote pharmacist, as a secure connection to the health records and insurance database is needed.

 Academics